1,000+ Opportunities

 gov Online Services Visit an archaeological site Restore my historic house Plan Your Visit to a DNR Property Accessibility in the Outdoors

-Based on current listing details, eligibility includes: Non-profit organizations, educational institutions, or local government agencies in Indiana.
+According to the current listing, eligibility includes: Non-profit organizations, educational institutions, or local government agencies in Indiana.
 Properties must be listed in the National Register of Historic Places and owned by an eligible applicant organization.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.